 Finding and installing drivers

-One step you will have to take when you use a new adapter, whether it’s a USB or a WiFi card, is installing the drivers.
+Installing the drivers is one step when using a new adapter, whether a USB or a WiFi card.

 Depending on your system and the type of hotspot you use, you may need to install drivers when you use a WiFi hotspot.

-Most of the time, when you plug in a new piece of equipment, your computer will automatically prompt you to install the drivers.
+When you plug in a new piece of equipment, your computer automatically prompts you to install the drivers.

 Occasionally, your computer won’t prompt you to install the drivers.
-If that is the case, you can find the manufacturer’s information online and get the drivers that way.
+You can find the manufacturer’s information online and get the drivers that way.

 This isn’t a convenient method if you don’t have a wired internet connection, so look for adapters with their drivers on a disk to make your installation experience more pleasant.

 Without the drivers, your WiFi adapters won’t work.
-Make sure that the drivers are compatible with your operating system when you are choosing your adapter.
+Ensure the drivers are compatible with your operating system when choosing your adapter.

-The better all of your components work together, the better your connection will be.
+The better your components work together, the better your connection will be.
 Poorly matched components or a buggy device driver will lead to unstable connections and more lag.

 Why you want WiFi for your desktop PC